impatient0/a-zero/a0-backtester/README.md

 This library provides a strong foundation, but several features are planned for future development to enhance its capabilities.

--   **Multi-Asset Portfolio Support**: The current portfolio management logic is simplified to handle one asset at a time.
-The `TradingContext` interface is designed for multi-asset support, but the implementation will be evolved to manage a `Map<String, Position>` to allow strategies to trade multiple symbols concurrently within a single portfolio.
+-   **Multi-Quote Symbol Support**: The engine currently assumes all trading pairs are quoted in USDT.
+Future work will involve making the quote currency configurable to support pairs like BTC/ETH.
 -   **Advanced Order Types**: The current `submitOrder` method simulates an immediate market order.
-The interface could be extended in the future to accept more complex order parameters (e.g., limit orders, time-in-force policies) to allow for more sophisticated strategy execution models.
+The interface could be extended in the future to accept more complex order parameters (e.g., limit orders).
 -   **Accurate Timestamps**: Timestamps for `Trade` and `Position` objects are currently placeholders.
 They will be updated to use the timestamp from the current `Candle` being processed to ensure point-in-time accuracy.